 Christmas only gets more exciting as my daughter grows.
 Sure, her first two Christmas's were a bit quiet (she was only a couple of months old the first year,) but she is really getting into the holiday spirit this year.

 And what better way to celebrate than with these Christmas cranberry mojitos!

 I think they will be a new tradition here.
-Santa would surely like a bit of punch after all his traveling, don’t you think?
+Santa would surely like a bit of punch after all his traveling, don't you think?
 And while rum is traditional in mojitos, you can totally leave it out to make the recipe family-friendly.
 I tend to leave the pitcher alcohol free, and add rum to the glasses as we go.
-This way my daughter can enjoy a glass or two with no worries (because mojitos are definitely up there in her favourite drink department!)
+This way my daughter can enjoy a glass or two with no worries (because mojitos are definitely up there in her favorite drink department!)

 Originally I planned to leave the cranberries in their raw state, but raw cranberries are very tart.
 Don't need someone biting into one of those suckers while enjoying a drink or two!
 So I pre-cooked them a bit.
 I guess you could say I made a cranberry simple syrup for this recipe 🙂 My fear was turning the simple syrup into cranberry sauce, but if you cook the cranberries until they just begin to pop, you should be good.
 I squished the cranberries as I stirred the syrup to help break them down (without going too far!)

 - 1 cup water